 Referral Procedure for a Palliative Care Physician

-To access the current palliative care doctor that serves NOTL, there must be a referral from another physician who is treating our client.
+To access the current palliative care doctors that serve NOTL, there must be a referral from another physician who is treating our client.
 Most physicians in the area have the proper referral form.
-If not, please call your case manager with CCAC or talk to our Program Coordinator.
+If not, please call your case manager with LHIN or talk to our Program Manager.